Aloe polyphylla Shipping Care & Cultivation Guide

-- Be watchful of ant activity and use chemical warfare to kill and deter them and aphids and mealy bugs by using 1% soap with some pyrethroid additive.
-Mites have proven to be a major threat , see #14 .
+Be watchful of ant activity and use chemical warfare to kill and deter them and aphids and mealy bugs by using 1% soap with some pyrethroid additive.
+Mites have proven to be a major threat.

-- Healthy roots are yellow, dead roots are brown.
-If the plant collapses pull it up ,clean off the dead roots, jet wash,scrape the root stump with a penknife down to hard tissue, removing all dead tissue.
+Healthy roots are yellow, dead roots are brown.
+Some live older roots will have a brown color due to suberization.
+If the plant collapses pull it up, clean off the dead roots, jet wash, scrape the root stump with a penknife down to hard tissue, removing all dead tissue.
 Let the plant dry before replanting on moist soil in shade.
-In 2-3 weeks new roots form.
+In 2-3 weeks, new roots form.
 I call this plant rehabilitation and is a normal and expected event in the life of A.p..
 Adult container specimens require this every 5 years.
-Do not water the plant until a “push test” proves that new roots have formed to grab the media, creating resistance to push or pull.
+Do not water the plant until a “push/pull test” proves that new roots have formed to grab the media, creating resistance to push or pull.
 Healthy roots require much oxygen to inflate each leaf.
 High soil temperatures and/or flooded soil will suffocate the roots.

 The above recommendations are written referenced to container plants, in the landscape a mound of sandy loam free of root competition from other plants will be a good start for 65-75 leaf plants and diminish concerns of high soil temps.